peknudsen/Card-Game/README.md

 3. There are no ties.
 There is always a winner.
 In the case of a tie, the first player to set the highest number of suited cards wins.

-4. Adding players scales allows the table size to scale as needed.
+4. Adding players allows the table size to scale as needed.